apigy/selfstarter/README.md

 ### Alternate Payment Processors

 Amazon Payments works great for us, but it may not work out for everyone.
 If you'd rather use Stripe, WePay, or any other payment processor, feel free to send out a pull request.
+Stripe and WePay are ready to go.
+A stripe branch is [here](https://github.com/paterson/selfstarter/tree/stripe) and a WePay branch is [here](https://github.com/novito/selfstarter)

 ### Tests